atolab/zenoh-web/content/blog/2025-04-09-Zenoh-Pico-Performance.md

     class="figure-inline"
     alt="Peer throughput" >}}

-Peer to peer being not limited by router performance, we observe even bigger improvements on smaller payloads with batching (>20x) and on fragmented packets (>100x), which starts at 2kiB on UDP.
+Peer to peer being not limited by router performance, we observe a bigger improvements on smaller payloads with batching (>20x), but a smaller one (>10x) for fragmented packets (>2kiB) because of UDP's smaller packet size.

 In addition, we observe a 60% throughput increase for the other payload sizes, that results from the many improvements we implemented and that we detail below.